AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/client-side-libraries.md

      -e exclude_filter    Anymatch exclude filter; disabled by default -i sync_interval     Update interval in milliseconds; default is 100 -o open_page         Browser page to be opened after successful launch; default is "false".
-     -b browser           Browser where page should be opened in; this parameter is platform dependent; for example, Chrome is "google chrome" on OS X, "google-chrome" on Linux and "chrome" on Windows; default is "google chrome"
+     -b browser           Browser where page should be opened in; this parameter is Foundation dependent; for example, Chrome is "google chrome" on OS X, "google-chrome" on Linux and "chrome" on Windows; default is "google chrome"
      -h                   Displays this screen
      -v                   Displays version of this package